WoLab provides emerging performance makers the opportunity to try their ideas out.

 moment." - Mia Georgis

-Alistair is a theatre practitioner from Manchester, now based in East London.
+alistair is a theatre practitioner from Manchester, now based in East London.
 He received his undergraduate from Royal Central School of Speech and Drama, and completed an MA in 'Text and Performance' at RADA/Birkbeck.
-He is an associate for NYT, a visiting lecturer at various drama schools, and also regularly facilitates drama-based workshops in schools, PRUs, young offending institutes, elderly care homes and refugee centres.
-Alistair is also a writer and is currently under commission to various theatres and arts organisations.
+As well as working freelance as a director, he is an associate for NYT, a visiting lecturer at various drama schools, and also regularly facilitates drama-based workshops in schools, PRUs, young offending institutes, elderly care homes and refugee centres. alistair is also a writer and is currently under commission to various theatres and arts organisations.

 Rachel is a dramaturg, facilitator, theatre maker, performer, illustrator, voiceover artist, writer; general creative from London.
 She likes to have her fingers in many (vegan) pies.
 She originally trained as an actor with NYT on their social inclusion course 'Playing Up', as well as at RCSSD and The Actors Class.
 Rachel also works within participatory art contexts and outreach settings for various arts organisations throughout London.

 the Actor-Writer Showcase

 WoLab are thrilled to be partnering with Theatre N16 to deliver a FREE 12-week intensive course led by industry professionals, aimed specifically at actor-writers.

 Over the 12 weeks, you will develop your existing playwriting and acting skills through a series of tailored workshops, which will also include mentoring sessions in producing and marketing, as well as regular visits from established playwrights/theatre makers within the industry.
 All participants will be working towards a industry showcase to an invited audience of agents, casting directors, programmers, and producers.
 Throughout the duration of the course, participants will write their own monologue to perform for the showcase, as well as co-write a duologue with another member of the group.
 They will receive personalised support and feedback during the process.